RediSearch/RediSearch/docs/docs/administration/extensions.md

     - /docs/stack/search/reference/extensions/
 ---

-# Extending RediSearch
+# Extending Search and Query

-RediSearch supports an extension mechanism, much like Redis supports modules.
+Search and Query supports an extension mechanism, much like Redis supports modules.
 The API is very minimal at the moment, and it does not yet support dynamic loading of extensions in run-time.
 Instead, extensions must be written in C (or a language that has an interface with C) and compiled into dynamic libraries that will be loaded at run-time.

 There are two kinds of extension APIs at the moment: